open-wc/open-wc/docs/docs/development/scoped-elements.md

 5. (optional) load the polyfill if you need scoping

-   Defining sub elements via `scopedElements` is very useful on it's own as it makes it clear what your element requires.
-However, if you need the actual scoping feature for example to use two major version or two different classes with the same tag name then you will need to load a polyfill.
+   Defining sub elements via `scopedElements` is very useful on its own as it makes it clear what your element requires.
+However, if you need the actual scoping feature for example to use two major version or two different classes with the same tag name ,then you will need to load a polyfill.

    We recommend [@webcomponents/scoped-custom-element-registry](https://github.com/webcomponents/polyfills/tree/master/packages/scoped-custom-element-registry).